purpleteam-labs/purpleteam/README.md

   * [right-arrow], [left-arrow] through the terminal screens to view the testing progress of each of the [_Testers_](https://purpleteam-labs.com/doc/definitions/) in real-time courtesy of the purpleteam API
   * [down-arrow], [up-arrow] to highlight the different Running Statistics of the _Testers_ as they are provided in real-time courtesy of the purpleteam API
 * `testplan`: Once the test plans have been retreived, you can [right-arrow], [left-arrow] through the terminal screens to view the test plans of each specific [_Tester_](https://purpleteam-labs.com/doc/definitions/)

+# Trouble-Shooting

+If you encounter any problems with the CLI set-up and you have read and applied the directions, check the [trouble-shooting](https://purpleteam-labs.com/doc/trouble-shooting/) page.